-The incorporation of the platonic ideia in Schopenhauer’s metaphysical system
+The incorporation of the Platonic ideia in Schopenhauer’s metaphysical system

 Keywords: